HenryCook/es-tool/README.md

 	  -h, --help            show this help message and exit -r REINDEX, --reindex REINDEX
-	                        Reindex specified index and append with "-reindex", if -d option has not been used
+	                        Reindex specified index and append with "-reindex", if --new_index_name options has not been specified
 	  -n NEW_INDEX_NAME, --new_index_name NEW_INDEX_NAME
 	                        Name for Reindexed index
 	  -d DELETE_INDEX, --delete_index DELETE_INDEX